 * * * SPOILER WARNING * * *

-Rose is my second Sole Survivor, a melee build who became raider overboss in Fallout 4 by level 22.
-Today, I reached episode 111 of Rose’s journey on my Youtube channel, and a very special bonus video “111 Kisses” tells the story of Granny’s Kiss, her rocket-powered baseball bat, available 11/11.
+Rose is my second Sole Survivor, a melee build who became raider overboss in Fallout 4 at level 22.
+Today, I reached episode 111 of Rose’s journey on my Youtube channel, and a very special bonus video “111 Kisses” tells the story of Granny’s Kiss, her rocket-powered baseball bat.

 For a long time, I focused on Nuka World content, clearing the park, restoring power, grabbing the Quantum X-01 Power Armor, building raider outposts throughout the Commonwealth, and completely ignoring Preston Garvey in Concord.